Simon Ushakov: Career

 Ushakov also executed secular commissions and produced engravings for book illustrations.
 In other words, he was one of the first secular painters in Russia.
 Some of his icons, transported to Western Europe, were instrumental in fomenting interest for nascent Russian painting.
+He is regarded as a pioneer of Western influence in portrait painting and engravings for books.

+Death

 He died on 25 June 1686 in Moscow.